monamoe/TeamUp/README.md

-# HelloTeam / TeamUp
+# TeamUp - Outdoor Activity Planner 🌞
-Activity organization platform for small scale event scheduling!

-An app that helps you go outside and play! 🌞
+TeamUp is an event scheduling Android app developed by HelloTeam Inc., designed to bring people together effortlessly.
+With a sleek, intuitive interface and powerful automation, TeamUp makes planning meetups, sports games, and social gatherings easier than ever.

-## Features
+## ✨ Features
 - User authentication with Firebase
 - Real-time event scheduling and management
 - Location-based activity discovery using Google Maps